Educating & walking alongside organizations, communities, and congregations through anxious times, so growth, learning, and transformation can occur.

 Training/education in conflict management, conflict resolution, and conflict transformation for individuals, teams, managers, leaders, organizations, and congregations.
 This includes training/education, and coaching on Dealing with difficult people.

-When team members, organizations or congregations are stuck or are in deep conflict, G&A walks with the individuals, organization (For-Profit and Not-for Profit), and/or congregation to help them identify the primary issues and develop a map and implement the plan to move past it.
-G&A’s goal is to help the individuals or organization not only to move past the conflict, but also to learn and grow through the experience so it will not repeat itself and the organization evolves as a result of it.
+When team members, organizations or congregations are stuck or are in deep conflict, G&A walks with the individuals, organizations (For-Profit and Not-for Profit), and/or congregations to help them identify the primary issues and develop a map and implement the plan to move past it.
+G&A’s goal is to help the individuals or organizations not only to move past the conflict, but also to learn and grow through the experience so it will not repeat itself and the organization evolves, learns and grows as a result of the experience.

 Please be assured that our work with your organization is confidential.